African art > African mask, tribal art, primitive art > Yaure mask

 Watch the video

-The Yaouré are a sub-group of the Akan people present in Côte d'Ivoire and Ghana.
-Geographically close to the Baoulé and the Gouros, we can feel in yogurt art the influence of these ethnic groups through attention to detail and aesthetics.
+The Yaoure form a subgroup of the Akan people present in Côte d'Ivoire and Ghana.
+Geographically close to the Baule and Gouros, the art of the Yaoure has been influenced by these neighboring ethnic groups, and vice versa.

 This item is sold with its certificate of authenticity